PaulGilchrist/documents/articles/angular/angular-creating-reusable-npm-packages.md

 npm publish
 ```

+10. At this point, any other development efforts can include the new library into their codebase using the smae ```npm install``` methods as with any 3rd party packages.

 The main application can contain any numbner of libraries with each of them still being publishable as separate NPM packages.
-At this point, if another library is needed, just follow this process again starting from step #2 above.
+If another library is needed, just follow this process again starting from step #2 above.
 All the code shown in this document along with another library containing 2 Angular pipes for sorting and filtering can be found here [https://github.com/PaulGilchrist/angular-libraries](https://github.com/PaulGilchrist/angular-libraries)

 For a more detailed walk-through, follow this guide [Building and publishing Angular libraries using Angular CLI](https://medium.com/@faxemaxee/building-and-publishing-angular-libraries-using-angular-cli-140057d21101)